 Many medications have been used for the treatment of digital mucous cysts.
 At present, injectable corticosteroids commonly are used, and the most frequently administered agent is triamcinolone acetonide.
 If a ruptured or partially treated cyst becomes infected, antibiotic therapy with a penicillin or cephalosporin (eg, cephalexin) may be indicated.
 Silver nitrate and heparin cream also have been used.
 Currently, no standard doses exist for heparin or for silver nitrate.

-Clinical Context: Used in dermatology for its anti-inflammatory and antipruritic properties.
-Decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing capillary permeability.
-Dilute with isotonic sodium chloride solution to a concentration of 2.5-5 mg/mL prior to injection.
-Total quantity injected may be 0.10 mL or less and a 30-gauge needle is used.
+Clinical Context: Triamcinolone is used in dermatology for its anti-inflammatory and antipruritic properties.
+It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.
+Dilute triamcinolone with isotonic sodium chloride solution to a concentration of 2.5-5 mg/mL prior to injection.
+The total quantity injected may be 0.10 mL or less and a 30-gauge needle is used.

-May result in involution or shrinkage of the cyst.
-Have anti-inflammatory properties and cause profound and varied metabolic effects.
+Corticosteroid therapy may result in involution or shrinkage of the cyst.
+These agents have anti-inflammatory properties and cause profound and varied metabolic effects.
 In addition, these agents modify the body's immune response to diverse stimuli.

-Clinical Context: First-generation cephalosporin arrests bacterial growth by inhibiting bacterial cell wall synthesis.
-Bactericidal activity against rapidly growing organisms.
-Primary activity against skin flora; used for skin infections or prophylaxis in minor procedures.
+Clinical Context: Cephalexin is a first-generation cephalosporin that arrests bacterial growth by inhibiting bacterial cell wall synthesis.
+Cephalexin has bactericidal activity against rapidly growing organisms.
+Its primary activity is against skin flora, and it is used for skin infections or prophylaxis in minor procedures.

 Digital mucous cysts (DMCs) have a high incidence of recurrence after treatment, typically occurring within 3 months of treatment.
 Sclerotherapy can result in extravasation of the sclerosant into the joint space.
 Short freeze-thaw cycles should predominate when cryotherapy is applied to avoid possible scarring of the nail matrix.
 Local depigmentation has been reported after steroid injection with triamcinolone.